cgwire/kitsu/docs/production_advanced/README.md

 ![Episodes detailed page](../img/getting-started/episode_detail_page.png)

-On the detailed page, you have access to the casting of the episode.
+On the detailed page, you have access to the episode's casting.
-You can see all the assets used on the whole episode.
+You can see all the assets used in the whole episode.

-You also have access to the schedule, Preview Files, Activity and Timelog of the episode **tasks**.
+You also have access to the schedule, Preview Files, Activity, and Timelog of the episode **tasks**.

 ## Create Task for Sequence

 When you are in a production, you can create specific **Task type** for the sequences.
-It's especially useful when you have macro tasks to track, like Story and color Board, Color Grading etc.
+It's especially useful when you have macro tasks to track, like Story and color Board, Color Grading, etc.

-To use this page your need to first create dedicated task type on your **Global Library** with the **Episode** attribute.
+To use this page, you need to first create a dedicated task type on your **Global Library** with the **Episode** attribute.

-See **Pipeline customization** Section to create new **Task Type**.
+See **Pipeline customization** Section to create a new **Task Type**.

 [Pipeline customization](../customization-pipeline/README.md)

-Once you have create your **Task Types**  on your **Global Library**, and add them to your **Production Library**, you will see the **Sequences** displayed on the navigation drop-down menu.
+Once you have created your **Task Types**  on your **Global Library**, add them to your **Production Library**, you will see the **Sequences** displayed on the navigation drop-down menu.

 ![Navigation Sequences](../img/getting-started/drop_down_menu_sequence_page.png)

-This new page behave like the asset and shot global page.
+This new page behaves like the asset and shot global page.
 You can add your tasks with the
 ![Add Tasks](../img/getting-started/add_task_button.png) button.

-You can add metadata column, fill the description, etc.
+You can add a metadata column, fill in the description, etc.

 You can **Rename** and **Delete** the Sequence entity on this page, as for the asset and shot entity.